Felicity with a new stuffed animal

 Adopt An Animal

-The ideal home for wildlife is in the Wild unfortunately not all animals have that option.
-ALL of the animals here at the Rocky Mountain Wildlife Park are non- releasable and would not survive on their own in the wild.
-As you may have learned from your visit, most of the animals here are rescued.
+The ideal home for wildlife is in the wild.
+Unfortunately, not all animals have that option.
+ALL of the animals here at the Rocky Mountain Wildlife Park are non-releasable and would not survive on their own in the wild.
 Almost all of them were born in captivity and do not know anything different.
 They are all imprinted and accustomed to people providing food for them and providing the necessary care they need to survive.

 How does Adopting help the Animals?

-The Rocky Mountain Wildlife Park is a private facility that’s main goal is to care for the animals to the best of our ability for the remainder of their lives.
+The Rocky Mountain Wildlife Park is a privately owned facility; our main goal is to care for the animals to the best of our ability for the remainder of their lives.
 We can only do this with the support of generous and caring people like you.
 We receive no state or federal funding for any care of the animals.
 All proceeds from sales, admissions, adoptions, and donations support the care of the animals.
 We appreciate all your support and thank you for your generosity and caring heart.

 Melody playing with her new stuffed toy